Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/authorization-qumulo-core/using-active-directory-for-posix-attributes.md

 {{page.varMapExample}}

-### To Manage Active Directory for POSIX Attributes by Using the Qumulo Core REST API
+### To Manage Active Directory for POSIX Attributes by Using the Qumulo REST API
 To toggle Qumulo Core's ability to use Active Directory for POSIX attributes, use the fields `use_ad_posix_attributes` and `base_dn` for the following REST API endpoints.

 * **Get Configuration and Status:** `/v1/ad/status`